-From the vicar to the pub landlady: social cycling group gets whole village involved
+From the vicar to the pub landlady: Ride Social group gets whole village involved

 It’s been a year since we last visited the Tour de Queniborough cycling group (pictured above).
-As one of the first groups to flourish using British Cycling’s social network, we were keen to catch up with the group’s creator, Stuart Watson, to find out what they’ve been up to in the last 12 months...
+As one of the first groups to flourish using Ride Social, we were keen to catch up with the group’s creator, Stuart Watson, to find out what they’ve been up to in the last 12 months...

 ‘The vicar was out on his bike riding with us again last night, plus the pub landlady and the postman.’